 Since 1990, the ALA Office for Intellectual Freedom has maintained a confidential database on challenged materials.
 ALA collects information from two sources: media reports and reports submitted by individuals.
 All challenges are compiled into a database.
-Reports of challenges culled from media across the country are compiled in the Journal of Intellectual Freedom and Privacy; (subscriptions to JIFP include access to the archives of the Newsletter on Intellectual Freedom; those reports are then compiled in the Banned Books Week Resource Guide.
+Reports of challenges culled from media across the country are compiled in the Journal of Intellectual Freedom and Privacy; (subscriptions to JIFP include access to the archives of the Newsletter on Intellectual Freedom) those reports are then compiled in the Banned Books Week Resource Guide.
 Challenges reported to the ALA by individuals are kept confidential and used for advocacy purposes only.
 In these cases, ALA will release only the title of the book being challenged and the reason.
 A list of most frequently challenge books is compiled from these challenges for each annual Banned Books Week.

 To report a challenge, please submit an Online Challenge Database Form.
 Alternately, you can print the Challenge Database Form (PDF), complete it, and fax it to the Office for Intellectual Freedom, at 312-280-4227.

 For assistance with actual and possible challenges to library materials, services, and programs, contact Kristin Pekoll, OIF Assistant Director, Telephone: 800-545-2433, ext.
 4221, Fax: 312-280-4227, email@example.com, or at the Office for Intellectual Freedom, 800-545-2433, ext.
 4223.

 Downloadable Print Poster - Low and High Resolution